jgilchrist/pybib/README.md

 ## Troubleshooting

-If you encounter problems using this program, please open an issue on this repository so I can rectify the problem.
+If you encounter any problems, please open an issue so I can rectify them as soon as possible.